 I was interested recently to learn that in Colorado divorce cases, 75% of people do not have lawyers – they go to court on their own.
 The general reason is that people either don’t want to use a lawyer, or they think that lawyers are too expensive or too contentious, or all of those things.

-So the Colorado Courts have been working on a solution, and the result is the creation of a new type of legal reprentative called a Limited License Practitioner (LLP).
-LLPs will generally be experienced paralegals who have taken additional training and testing to qualify to be able to perform additional duties.
+The Colorado Courts have been working on a solution, and the result is the creation of a new type of legal representative called a Licensed Legal Paraprofessional (LLP).
+LLPs are generally experienced paralegals who have taken additional training and a specific LLP Bar exam to qualify to be licensed to practice family law in Colorado, with some limitations.

-To qualify as an LLP, individuals must undergo rigorous evaluation.
-This entails demonstrating proficiency through the successful completion of examinations in family law and legal ethics.
-Only upon meeting these stringent criteria will LLPs be granted licensure, thereby ensuring they possess the requisite knowledge and competence to navigate complex legal scenarios effectively.
+To qualify as an LLP, individuals must meet educational and experiential requirements, as well as undergo rigorous evaluation in the areas of family law and legal ethics.
+This entails demonstrating proficiency through the successful completion of the Colorado LLP Bar.
+Only upon meeting these stringent criteria are LLPs granted licensure, thereby ensuring they possess the requisite knowledge and competence to navigate family law legal scenarios effectively.

 LLPs introduce the availability of a more accessible and affordable legal service paradigm.
 This innovation holds particular significance for people who cannot afford full attorney representation.
 By offering a cost-effective alternative, LLPs make access to legal assistance more easily available, empowering a broader spectrum of clients to assert their rights and navigate the intricacies of the legal system effectively.